 Remember to inform family, friends and service providers of your new postal address at the village.
 We recommend you consider a postal redirection service from your old address, so any regular mail you receive is redirected to your new home.

 Your post is directed to your own letterbox.
-If you are unsure of your letterbox location, please ask the Village Coordinator.
+If you are unsure of your letterbox location, please ask the Manager.

 Each village offers a range of community facilities for you to use as an extension of your home.
-If you wish to book any facilities for a private function, please contact the Village Coordinator.
+If you wish to book any facilities for a private function, please contact the Manager.

 Personal information and emergency call set up